michelmake/michelmake.github.io/_posts/2021-06-27-perceptrons.md

 ---
 title: "Artificial Neurons: Perceptrons"
 published: true
-tag: ml
+tag: nn-dl
 ---

-This is the first post in a series on machine learning.
+This is the first post in a series on neural networks and deep learning.
 This series is my attempt to get more familiar with the topic and is heavily based on the [book by Michael Nielsen](http://neuralnetworksanddeeplearning.com/).

 <hr>